How quickly well-photographed homes sell?

 Moreover, traditional staging falls short in the case of buildings under construction (such as apartments or commercial spaces up for booking) or occupied dwellings (spaces already furnished by people living in them).

-Virtual staging is where professionals digitally add or remove furniture and décor in a property to help buyers visualize its potential.
+Professionals can add virtual furniture or remove existing ones, including décor to help buyers visualize its potential.
 It overcomes the shortcomings of traditional staging by offering flexibility, limitless design options, and lower costs.
 Reimagining a home in light of current design trends can also increase its marketability.

 Are you a seller or realtor looking to give virtual staging a go?
 If yes, then you have come to the right place.